- Rank:

 S1c Ralph Elmer Fife,

-Mr. Fife was born Jan.
-23, 1920, in Newton, Kansas, to Raymond Fife, a farmer, and Elsie Cain Fife, a homemaker.
+Ralph Elmer Fife was born Jan.
+23, 1920 in Newton, Kansas to Raymond Fife, a farmer, and Elsie Cain Fife, a homemaker.
 His mother died when he was five and he moved to the Pine River Valley to live with an aunt and uncle, Alta and Linus Rathjin.

-Mr. Berry was was born in about 1923 in New Mexico to Clem Berry, a farmer and Edith Scalf Berry, a homemaker.
+Mr. Berry was born on Oct.
+9, 1922 in Santa Cruz, New Mexico north of Santa Fe to Clem Berry, a farmer, and Edith Scalf Berry, a homemaker.
 The father died about 10 years later in Kansas, and the boy moved to Bayfield to live with an older brother, Charles, and his family.

 He enlisted on Nov.
 7, 1940, and was a fireman second class when he was killed.

-Mr. Carmack was born in 1922 in Colorado to Oscar Carmack, a farmer, and Lena Darnall Carmack, a homemaker.
+Mr. Carmack was born on Jan.
+22, 1922 in Bayfield to Oscar Carmack, a farmer, and Lena Darnall Carmack, a homemaker.

 He enlisted on Nov.
 5, 1940, and, like his classmate, was a fireman second class when he was killed.